COMM_V 486I - Applications of AI in Finance

-This course examines the applications of artificial intelligence (AI) and machine learning (ML) in modern finance, focusing on their role in investment strategies, market analysis, and financial decision-making.
-Students will explore AI-driven approaches to alternative data processing, factor investing, technical analysis, and fundamental analysis.
-Through case studies, academic research, and hands-on implementation, the course demonstrates how AI models enhance financial forecasting, trading strategies, and portfolio management.
+This course explores the application of artificial intelligence and machine learning in modern finance, with an emphasis on investment strategies, market analysis, and financial decision-making.
+Students will examine AI-driven approaches across a range of analytical domains, including alternative data processing, factor investing, technical analysis, fundamental analysis, and economic forecasting.
+Drawing on current academic research and hands-on projects, the course equips students with the tools and frameworks to critically evaluate and deploy AI models in contexts such as return forecasting, trading strategy development, and portfolio management

 Learning objectives